 Driving in Tbilisi takes some getting used to if you come from a quiet place, but once you get outside of Tbilisi the chance of encountering heavy traffic is pretty limited.

 The one exception is the Georgian Military Highway to Kazbegi, where lorries to and from Russia are plentiful.
 Trucks are only allowed in one direction at a time.
 This means you are either stuck behind a cue of huge trucks, or you may be squeezing around hairpin bends with the trucks pushing you to the very edge of the road.

 If you are going against the direction of the trucks then you should be mindful of cars overtaking the trucks one by one.

-Last we heard, insurance in Georgia was not obligatory yet and you could not buy it at the border.
-In this case, expect to spend some time and money.
-The price hovers around 50$ for 1 month.
+Car insurance in Georgia is now required by law.
+You can purchase it right after crossing the border from Azerbaijan.
+Not sure about other borders yet – if you cannot buy it at the border, expect to spend some time and money.
+The price hovers around 50 lari for 1 month.
 Have a good look at how much cover you get, it might not be more than a few thousand dollars.

 Aldagi is an option.